-The ceiling light fixture has a high-low switch located in the center of the fixture.
-By sliding the switch to the first position only one half of the light is turned on.
-Moving the switch further will turn the entire light on.
+The ceiling light fixture has a push button switch located in on the fixture.
 Gently squeezing in the middle and pulling down will remove the LENS.
 During cold weather it is a good idea to leave the light on a few minutes prior to removing the lens.
+The bed and lounge area has individually switched directuional lighting.

 A wall switch just inside the door control ceiling, step, and patio lights.
+The individual ceiling lights must be on for the wall switch to work.